Morice Lipsi: The period after the Second World War

 During the following years Lipsi was much in demand as a sculptural designer for public spaces, with commissions throughout France, a state gift from France to Iceland, and purchases from Germany and Israel.
 During the later post-war years Lipsi was one of the most important exponents of large stone sculptures.
 From 1979 Lipsi, for health reasons, worked mainly as a draughtsman.
 Since his death, works by Morice Lipsi are still being regularly exhibited in public galleries and museums.

 Museums showing works by Morice Lipsi

-The Lipsi Collection (Sammlung Lipsi) in Hadlikon-Hinwil, near Zurich, provides the best overall view of Lipsi's development and works.
+The Lipsi Collection (Sammlung Lipsi) in Hadlikon-Hinwil provides the best overall view of Lipsi's development and works.
 Famous museums in various countries own further works by the artist: